-As economic progress between the two countries increased, a Joint Declaration on Nuclear Policy was issued that stressed the exclusively peaceful purposes of both countries' nuclear programs, and their intent to cooperate very closely in this area.
-This declaration also established a joint working group under the responsibility of the Argentinean and Brazilian foreign ministries to study and propose concrete measures to implement the declared bilateral nuclear policy.
+As economic progress between the two countries increased, a Joint Declaration on Nuclear Policy was issued that stressed the exclusively peaceful purposes of the nuclear programs of both countries and the intent to cooperate very closely in this area.
+This declaration also established a joint working group under the responsibility of the Argentine and Brazilian Foreign Ministries to study and propose concrete measures to implement the declared bilateral nuclear policy.
 The nuclear rapprochement process was a gradual, step-by-step process that included seminars, scientific and economic cooperation, and joint work on the peaceful applications of nuclear energy and on related topics.

-There were frequent, reciprocal head-of-state visits to sensitive nuclear sites, which improved the climate of mutual trust and confidence between the two countries.
-Following each visit, a specific declaration of common nuclear policy was signed.
-Thus, the visits had important political meanings and objectives.
+There were frequent reciprocal head-of-state visits to sensitive nuclear sites, which improved the climate of mutual trust and confidence.
+Following each visit, a specific declaration of common nuclear policy was signed, thus giving the visits important political meanings and objectives.